In this article, we’ll pit HelloSign vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one is better?

 DocuSign users focus more on its features.
-Users love the highly customizable options for documents and its high functionality, even with the cheaper plans.
-However, they mostly complain about the UI being a bit hard to master fully and the lack of a free option.
+Users love the highly customizable options for documents and their high functionality, even with the cheaper plans.
+However, they mostly complain about the UI is difficult to master fully and the lack of a free option.

 4. Use Cases/Case Studies

-There are several case studies for both HelloSign and DocuSign, showing how they’ve both helped companies streamline their processes and solve their problems.
+Several case studies for both HelloSign and DocuSign show how they’ve helped companies streamline their processes and solve their problems.

-For example, HelloSign helped Breezy and JobAdder, both HR-focused companies, to simplify and quicken their hiring processes through the use of online signatures.
+For example, HelloSign helped Breezy and JobAdder, both HR-focused companies, simplify and quicken their hiring processes through online signatures.
 We were able to find at least 38 case studies related to companies’ experiences with HelloSign.

-DocuSign, on the other hand, has well over 200 case studies from companies across the world.
-Companies that are focused on sectors from communication to quality management have published detailed case studies on how DocuSign has helped their businesses move more quickly and grow faster.
+On the other hand, DocuSign has well over 200 case studies from companies worldwide.
+Companies focused on sectors from communication to quality management have published detailed case studies on how DocuSign has helped their businesses move more quickly and grow faster.